 GWCS offers fun summer activities providing our students many opportunities to get together after school lets out.
-Click on the link below for the full summer events schedule which includes: Movie Marathons, National's Baseball Game, Yearbook BBQ, Bowling Bash, Book Discussions and more!
+Click on the link below for the full summer events schedule which includes: Freedom 5K, Tubing the Shenandoah River, Two Movie Marathons, an Air Guitar Workshop, Yoga & Tea, a National's Baseball Game, the annual Yearbook BBQ, Common Book Discussion, and, as always, the end of the summer Bowling Bash!
 Be sure to sign-up before the RSVP deadlines!

 2017 Summer ROBOTICS Workshops at GWCS: